unusualcomputers/unusualcomputers/code/mopidy/mopidyradioroughhtml/README.rst

 On Raspberries, probably the ideal setup is to run it with Pi Music Box.
 It will run just fine even on a pi zero and once installed you will find in at musicbox.local/radiorough.

+If you don't have Music Box set-up it will be wherever your mopidy is in your browser, by default localhost:6680/radiorough.

 Configuration
 =============